emporia-vue-local/esphome/README.md

 ## ESPHome configuration

-The configuration process is very similar but depending on your model (Vue 2 vs. Vue 3) some sections will be different.
+The two models (Vue 2 vs. Vue 3) vary slightly in their configuration needs.
-We will show the individual parts separately to explain what's in common and what's different but note that a complete worked example for each different platform is available below to show it all together:
+Here are complete worked examples for each generation as a starting point.

+See the next section for details about all the pieces, including some notes on how to set up your own circuits.

+### YAML Files

 <details>
   <summary>Complete Vue 2 example</summary>